Mr-Beast-bpsr/FarmPot-Investment-Protocol-Contract/README.md

 WithdrawAdjusted: Indicates the amount of rewards withdrawn by a user.
 ReferralRewarded: Indicates the referral rewards given to a user.
 Disclaimer
 Please note that this README provides a general overview of the PharaohFarmPoTFull contract.
-It is essential to review the contract's implementation and conduct thorough testing before using it in a production environment.
+It is essential to review the contract's implementation and conduct thorough testing before using it in a production environment.# FarmPot-Investment-protocol